 CMAP intends to use the standards set forth in SAFETEA-LU as the basis for its public participation program, expanding on them where necessary to conform to the regulations of other agencies and to better meet the needs of the residents of northeastern Illinois.

-The full wording of the federal regulations can be found in Appendix A.
+Excerpts from the SAFETEA-LU planning regulations can be found in Appendix A.